-The 2nd edition Spend2Save summary report is now available (October 2018) and is available to read by clicking here: REVISED EUROPEAN SPEND TO SAVE SUMMARY_ENGLISH_WEB.pdf
+The 2nd edition Spend2Save summary report is now available (April 2019) and is available to download in a variety of languages below;

 Translations of the summary can be found here: